Worried about traveling solo? In this post, I’m going to walk you through all of the things I do to help me feel safe as a solo female traveler.

 The internet can be a pretty terrifying place!
 It also gives me a massive headache most of the time, especially as spend most of my working hours on Social Media.
-But in spite of all of the fake news, graphic content, trigger warnings, and internet trolls it’s revolutionised how we travel, and in my opinion, enabling solo female travellers to feel safe as we roam the world.
-I think the internet has been really important for solo female travellers, if you look at the growth in the number of women travelling solo it’s no coincidence.
+But in spite of all of the fake news, graphic content, trigger warnings, and internet trolls it’s revolutionised how we travel, and in my opinion, enabling solo female travelers to feel safe as we roam the world.
+I think the internet has been really important for solo female travelers, if you look at the growth in the number of women travelling solo it’s no coincidence.

 I know when planning I worried not only about being safe but also about making sure my family know I’m safe.
 So, I want to share a few thoughts on safety for all my female adventurers out there who may be feeling apprehensive about their safety on the road.

 If you are travelling somewhere new do some serious research.
 Look at the crime statistics and check out the stats for assaults on women.
 When I did my hometown wasn’t much different from most of the places I was going, in a lot of cases, it was lower!
 Crime happens EVERYWHERE so put it into context.

 Make sure to research the area you are staying and check reviews on booking.com and TripAdvisor.
 Look for any feedback on safety and door locks etc. Also PLEASE leave reviews for places after your stay and be HONEST.

 Sign up for Government safety warnings from the UK and the US (The UK are a bit less fear mongering I have personally found), and check out the local newspaper online (if they have one) so you can read about any local issues.
 There has been a lot of chat on online forums and facebook groups about areas being very unsafe and the media not reporting on it.
 So as well as checking the media and government advice try and connect with people who have recently been to that area or who live there.
 Which brings me nicely onto my next point…